Originally posted: 12/30/2019

 What shall we say then?
 Are we to continue in sin so that grace may increase?
 2 May it never be!
 How shall we who died to sin still live in it?
 (Romans 6:1-2).

-May we, in humility and faith, depend upon Him Who Has Taken Away Our Sin.
-By His grace, and in faith as His children who have been raised together with Christ, let us choose to walk each and every day in His glorious newness of life.
+May we, in humility and faith, depend on Him Who Has Taken Away Our Sin; that by His grace, and in faith as His children who have been raised together with Christ, let us choose to walk each and every day in His glorious newness of life.

 Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life, (Romans 6:4).